redxtech/short.af/readme.md

 will show the destination in plaintext if it exists, and 404 otherwise

 ### `POST /shorten`: `{ from, to }`
-will create a shortened link, will respond with 201 on successful add, 422 if a link with that same name already exists, and 400 for other failures
+will create a shortened link, will respond with 201 on successful add, 403 if it's a malicious url, 422 if a link with that same name already exists, and 400 for other failures

 ### `GET /enable`
 will show a simple form to enable yoinking on a shortcut

 ### `POST /enable`: `{ shortcut, token }`
-will enable yoinking on the selected url if the passeed token matches the configured admin token. returns 403 if the token doesn't match, and 200 if enabled successfully/already enabled
+will enable yoinking on the selected url if the passeed token matches the configured admin token. returns 401 if the token doesn't match, and 200 if enabled successfully/already enabled